 Immanuel Velikovsky argued famously, based on his interpretation of ancient sources, that Venus had emerged from Jupiter as a comet, interacted with the Earth and Mars in the second and first millennia B.C., and then finally settled into a nearly circular orbit of the Sun.

-Velikovsky seems to have been unaware of the Metis myth and thus he misinterpreted the birth of Athena from the head of Zeus myth to mean that Venus had been explosively expelled from Jupiter itself.
-His scientific critics rightly considered that bizarre and unacceptable, so his reputation suffered and his other valuable contributions were ignored.
+We also now know that Athena was originally A Fena, The Phoenician, referring to the brilliant comet rising in the East.1 So, too, the Roman Venus (evidently originally Fenus, The Phoenician).
+Velikovsky misinterpreted the birth of Athena from the head of Zeus myth to mean that Venus had been explosively expelled from Jupiter itself.
+His scientific critics rightly considered that bizarre and unacceptable, so his reputation suffered and his other valuable contributions were ignored.2

-This proto-Venus would have been large and dense enough to maintain its integrity in the gravitational, magnetic, and thermal environment of Jupiter, though its surface would melt and some would be shorn off and become its giant tail, and the entire planet could have become molten.
+Proto-Venus would have been large and dense enough to maintain its integrity in the gravitational and magnetic fields of Jupiter, though the entire planet would have become molten.
 This Venus would possess a set of elements different from those of Jupiter itself.
-This scenario would also resolve the paradox that Venus is old (the proto-Venus) and yet its surface features appear young (shaped by its PP experience).
-A similar pattern may be associated with Jupiter’s moon Ganymede, whose surface and interior were remodeled by intense heat, presumably from its own PP of Jupiter–but Ganymede lacked sufficient velocity to escape from Jupiter’s gravity and so ended up orbiting the gas giant.
+This scenario would also resolve the paradox that Venus is old (the proto-Venus) and yet its surface features appear young (shaped by its Peripheral Passage).

-2. It is possible that the Black Drop (see 2004 photo below) observed during the transits of Venus across the solar disk is in fact the residual tail of the comet/planet.
+Second, the Black Drop observed during the transits of Venus across the solar disk appears to be the residual tail of the comet/planet.
 On ingress from the solar limb, the Black Drop stretches out behind Venus; on egress, it appears in front of the planet.
 During transit, it is not visible.
-A residual comet’s tail on Venus could be shifted by the solar wind from trailing the planet at ingress, to standing away from the sun during transit (thus only the disk of Venus would appear), and finally to preceding the planet at egress.
+A residual comet’s tail on Venus would be shifted by the solar wind from trailing the planet at ingress, to standing away from the sun during transit (thus only the disk of Venus would appear), and finally to preceding the planet at egress.

-3. Lastly, a new interpretation of iconographic evidence also deserves attention.
-In the photograph from Abu Simbel of Pharaoh Ramses II and his consort Nefertari appear what look like the comet Venus and its two-pronged tail in Nefertari’s headdress, and the smaller Mars with its two imperfectly round moons and its own tail, presumably of dust stirred up by an encounter with Venus or borrowed from Venus’ tail, in the headdress of Ramses II.
+Fourth, a new interpretation of iconographic evidence also deserves attention.6 In the photograph from Abu Simbel of Pharaoh Ramses II and his consort Nefertari appear what look like the comet Venus and its two-pronged tail in Nefertari’s headdress, and the smaller Mars with its two imperfectly round moons and its own tail, presumably of dust stirred up by an encounter with Venus or borrowed from Venus’ tail, in the headdress of Ramses II.
 What is the age of this sculpture?
 How could the ancient Egyptians have seen the moons of Mars with the naked eye?
 How could these headdresses be explained other than as depictions of Venus and Mars during approaches to the Earth?
-Why should this evidence not be considered probative?